Error Resilient Space Partitioning: The Minimal Number of Colors Required for Error Resilience

-\begin{remark} We stress that for most natural tilings the additional assumption on the existence of the neighborhoods $U_i$ follows from the existence of $T_i$'s with the corresponding properties.
-However, there are topological pathologies in which this is not the case. \end{remark}
+\begin{remark} The assumptions on the $U_i$'s are needed for applying to them the \v{C}ech cohomology machinery described below, and the assumptions on the $T_i$'s and their relation to the $U_i$'s are needed for transferring the conclusion of the cohomology argument from the $U_i$'s to the $T_i$'s.
+We stress that for most natural tilings, the additional assumption on the existence of the neighborhoods $U_i$ follows from the existence of $T_i$'s with the corresponding properties.
+However, there are topological pathologies, in which this is not the case. \end{remark}

 The proof of Propositions~\ref{Prop:Contractible} and~\ref{Prop:Contractible_Sn} uses the notion of \v{C}ech cohomology and classical results regarding its properties.
 For the ease of reading, we begin with an intuitive explanation of the proof ideas, and then present the formal proof.